A COASTAL PARADISE

 This major 6 year project has created new habitat for rare local wildlife including the malleefowl, heath goanna and western pygmy possum.
 At this time, we also hosted a 3 year climate change research project by the University of Adelaide.

 At Yondah, we keep our impact on the environment to a minimum without compromising on guest luxury.
-For example, our sumptuous nature-based and biodegradable guest products are supplied in elegant dispensers instead of single-use plastic bottles, and all our linen is washed in a delicious earth-friendly product that donates 50% of its profits to The Ocean Cleanup and supplies its product in refillable sachets.
+For example, all our yummy nature-based and biodegradable guest products are supplied by Zero Co in refillable pouches, and all our linen is washed in a delicious earth-friendly product that donates 50% of its profits to The Ocean Cleanup and also supplies its product in refillable pouches.
 We also keep Yondah immaculate using a universal eco cleaning solution that employs the science of green ionic chemistry to keep our guests, staff and fragile coastal environment safe from toxic chemicals.

 In a region that has no mains water, no rivers, no lakes, no dams and only 400mm of rainfall each year, water is a big issue for us.
-By expanding our catchment and storage capacity in 2017, we now harvest 100% of our water needs on-site and, using only gravity, pipe it underground to Yondah whenever a top up is needed.
-We have also installed a 5kW solar system at Yondah to reduce our dependence on carbon fuels via the grid.
+By expanding our catchment and storage capacity in 2017, we now harvest 100% of our water needs on-site and, using only gravity, pipe it underground to Yondah and Seafire whenever a top up is needed.
+We have also installed ground-mounted solar systems at Yondah and Seafire to reduce our dependence on carbon fuels via the electricity grid.

-To complement our Trees for Life revegetation program, we are now propagating rare local understorey plants that have been lost through land clearing, and setting up a ‘rare and threatened plant trail’ and a butterfly garden to increase biodiversity on our site.
+To complement our Trees for Life revegetation program, we plant around 200 rare local understorey plants every year, selecting species that have been lost through land clearing.
+We have also developed two butterfly gardens to increase invertebrate biodiversity on our site.

-We are also are installing several wildlife ponds across the property and planting LOTS of Eucalyptus rugosa seedlings because this is the favourite food of the western pygmy possum.
-In addition to this, we regularly sponsor wildlife and conservation projects in SA and beyond.
+This year we are also are installing a bird hide and additional wildlife ponds across the property, and we are planting LOTS of Eucalyptus rugosa seedlings because this is the favourite food of the western pygmy possum.

-We are thrilled that our conservation and sustainability efforts have been recognised by Ecotourism Australia, and that we have achieved Advanced Ecotourism accreditation.
+We are thrilled that via our conservation and sustainability efforts, we have achieved Advanced Ecotourism Australia and Ecostar accreditation.
 Visit us soon and experience first-hand how all of these initiatives positively contribute to the environment, and to your sense of well being!